rafaelorozco/rafaelorozco.github.io/_pages/about.md

 ---
 Email: rorozco@gatech.edu

-I am a PhD candidate at the [Seismic Laboratory Imaging and Modeling ](https://slim.gatech.edu/) and in the job market for Spring 2025.
+I received by Phd from the [Seismic Laboratory Imaging and Modeling ](https://slim.gatech.edu/) and am working at the Subsurface Innovation Lab in Oxy.

 My research is in machine learning for acceleration and uncertainty quantification of image reconstruction.
 During my PhD research, I implemented generative models that learn to sample from the Bayesian posterior of realistic high-dimensional imaging problems.
 My engineering mindset drives me to bridge the gap between innovative algorithms and practical applications, making these solutions impactful for industry needs.